The Masquerade competition at SoonerCon 24 will be held Saturday, June 27th. Prizes will be awarded in multiple categories, and for "Best of Show".

 Hall Costumes are invited to show off during the Exhibition part of the Masquerade.
 We ask people who plan to attend to sign up during the pre-show meeting.

-The rules are standards found at other Conventions.
-The purpose of these rules is so everybody can have a safe and enjoyable Masquerade experience.
+The SoonerCon Masquerade rules are modeled from standards found at other conventions.
+The purpose of these rules is so everybody can have a safe and enjoyable Masquerade experience:

-2).
-Your costume must be ﬁnished before you get to the Staging Area.
-No sewing, gluing, soldering. or other construction work except for ﬁnal assembly of large costumes and props or unexpected repairs.

 4).
+Costumes must be finished before you get to the Staging Area.
+No sewing, gluing, soldering, or other construction work will be accepted, with exception for final assembly of large costumes and props or unexpected repairs.

-Costumes with electric power requirements need to be self-contained, as there will be no access to outlets.
+6).
+Costumes with electric power requirements need to be self-contained, as there will be no access to power outlets.

-5).
+7).
 Nudity: No costume is no costume.
-The Judges will not give awards for what God has made.
-While our feeling is that if you are comfortable with your skin, we should be too, that the City of Midwest City is not so understanding.
-Please remember that children, mundanes and members of the media may be present.
+Nude entries will not be accepted.
+Please remember that children, mundanes, and members of the media may be present.

-7).
-No fire, explosives, loud noises, untidy messes, or dangerous weapons or devices without full, proper and prior clearance from the Costume Chair.
+10).
+Loud noises, untidy messes, dangerous weapons and devices must have full, proper and prior clearance from the Costume Chair prior to contest entry.

+11).
 All weapons must be inspected by a member of the costume staff.
-All local laws, codes and regulations will be enforced.
-If the weapon is to be part of the presentation, it must be cleared by the Costume Chair personally.
+All local laws, codes, and regulations will be enforced.
+If the weapon is to be part of the contestant’s stage presentation, it must be previously cleared by the Costume Chair.
 At no time will any weapon be used to threaten another, even in jest.
 Participants found in violation of this policy will be immediately removed from the contest.
-This is not negotiable.

 Bjo's Trimble's Corollary: You may surprise the audience, but do not surprise the committee, ever.

-8).
-Reference material is encouraged for fair judgment.
-We are not always able to look up reference images, so it is best to show up prepared for the contest.
+12).
+Reference image material for entries is encouraged, but not required.
+Judges are not always able to look up reference images on their own, so it is best to show up prepared for the contest.

-9).The Costume Chair has the authority to eliminate anyone from the competition on the grounds of taste, behavior, danger, rules violations, or any other reason which she feels to be sufficient.
+13).
+SoonerCon has the authority to eliminate anyone from the competition on the grounds of obscenity, harassing behavior, danger, Masquerade rules violations, and Convention policy violation.

-9).
-Signature Requirement: Each entrant in the contest will be required to give their signature on their entry form to verify that they have read the rules and will adhere to them on pain of expulsion from the contest.
+14).
+Signature Requirement: Each entrant in the contest will be required to give their signature on their entry form to verify that they have read the rules and will adhere to them.

 Relax and remember this is supposed to be FUN.
 Treat others with respect and courtesy.
 Remember to laugh.